netsiphd/netrd/README.md

 # Contributing

-This project grew out of the 2019 Network Science Institute Collabathon.
-Contributing guidelines created for that event can be found in our `CONTRIBUTING.md`.
+Contributing guidelines can be found in CONTRIBUTING.md.